 Closing

-By connecting Amazon Quick and aws-dataprocessing-mcp-server through Amazon Bedrock AgentCore Runtime, Glue / Athena operations can be integrated into a natural language interface.
-To run an OSS MCP server on AgentCore Runtime as-is, you will encounter the following "gotchas":
+By connecting Amazon Quick and aws-dataprocessing-mcp-server via Amazon Bedrock AgentCore Runtime, you can integrate Glue / Athena operations into a natural language interface.
+To run an OSS MCP server on AgentCore Runtime as-is, you will encounter the following "pitfalls":

 • A wrapper to switch to streamable-http